TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 * **Gene**.
 Select one gene
 * **Protein domain**.
 Select one protein domain
 * **Minimum VAF subclonal mutations**.
-The threshoold on the variant allele frequency
+The threshold on the variant allele frequency
 * **Number of top occurring intrahost mutations**.
 The number of intrahost mutations in the table
 * **Order metric**.
 Intrahost mutations can be ordered by a joint score of count of observations and conservation, by conservation uniquely, by count of observations uniquely or by VAF.